dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_2.md

 # Petri Nets

-Note to self: Start by asking feedback on the homework

 You can find more detailed definitions and complete explanations in the [lecture notes by Roland Meyer](https://www.tcs.cs.tu-bs.de/documents/ConcurrencyTheory_WS_20112012/lecture_notes.pdf).
 We cover the following parts:
 * 1.1 Syntax and Semantics